JanKl/ptls-comm/operator-terminal/README.md

 1. Head into the <a href="gui/">gui/</a> folder in the checked out folder `cd ptls-comm/operator-terminal/gui`.
 1. Run `npm update` to update the dependencies.
 1. Run `npm start` to start the application.

+## Constraints
+* Only letters and numbers are allowed as channelInternalName.
+Furthermore the channelInternalName must be unique.